elabor8/dockertalk/README.md

 docker node ls
 ```

-## Deploy voting app to Docker for AWS
+## Exercise: Deploy voting app to Docker for AWS

 Use `docker stack deploy` with the Docker Compose V3 format YAML file to deploy the app onto the swarm: